kofrasa/mingo/README.md

 import mingo from 'mingo'

 // or vanilla nodeJS
-var mingo = require('mingo')
+const mingo = require('mingo')
 ```

-Since version `3.0.0` only [Query and Projection](https://docs.mongodb.com/manual/reference/operator/query/) operators are loaded by default via `enableDefaultOperators` in the main module file.
+Since version `3.0.0` only [Query and Projection](https://docs.mongodb.com/manual/reference/operator/query/) operators are loaded when using the default import.
+This done automatically by executing `enableDefaultOperators` in the main module file.

 Other operators may be selectively imported and registered via ES6 module syntax to support tree-shaking in your project.
 To include all available operators import and run `enableSystemOperators` from the main module.